Randy-Hodges/Companions/assets/characters/README.md

+# Characters
-These are the assets for the Main and Neutral characters.
+Images/Animations for Main and Neutral characters.